Mental Health Q + A with Diabetes Psychologist Mark Heyman

 Question: How can I work on getting over a fear of lows?

 If you are taking insulin and trying to keep your blood sugar close to your target range, you are probably going to have low blood sugars sometimes.
-With all the symptoms that come with low blood sugars, things like shaking, sweating, and confusion, lows can be scary.
+With all the symptoms that come with low blood sugars, things like shaking, sweating and confusion, lows can be scary.
 There are even some people who have a fear of low blood sugar and so they keep their blood sugar high in order to avoid lows.
 Sometimes people with fear of low blood sugar stay away from doing activities that they think may make their blood sugar go low, like exercise, or where they think that treating a low could be challenging, like driving.
 Fear of lows can not only keep people’s blood sugar high, making them not feel well and putting them at higher risk for diabetes-related complications, but it can also have an impact on a person’s quality of life.

-In my experience, people who have a fear hypoglycemia fall into a couple of different categories: people who have a fear of hypoglycemia because they have had a really scary low in the past, and people who have never had a scary low.
+In my experience, people who have a fear of hypoglycemia fall into a couple of different categories: people who have a fear of hypoglycemia because they have had a really scary low in the past, and people who have never had a scary low.

 Let’s start with talking about if you have a fear that started after having a scary low.
 If this has ever happened to you, it makes total sense that you would have anxiety.
 The first thing I would suggest is to look and see if there is a reason why this low happened?
-Did you take insulin when you started eating dinner and then got distracted and didn’t finish your all your food?
+Did you take insulin when you started eating dinner and then got distracted and didn’t finish all your food?
 Or did you go for a long run that day and forgot to set a temp basal later on?
 Trying to understand why something happened, based on facts can help you in a couple of ways.
 First, it can help you not do the same thing again.
 And second, it can help you put your fear in context.
 Fears tend to generalize, and if you can’t identify which situations that are safe which are not, everything becomes dangerous.

 If you have a fear of low blood sugar, but have never had a scary low, you would probably approach your fear in a different way.
 You may be worried that you won’t be able to handle having a low blood sugar emotionally.
 You may also be worried that you won’t be able to treat a low if you do have one, either because you won’t have enough low supplies or you won’t be able to think straight.
 In this situation, I would encourage you to work to bring your blood sugar down in small steps, to show yourself that you can do it.
-For example, if you are nervous to have a blood sugar below 200mg/dl, try brining it down to 180mg/dl before treating.
-A couple days later, try bring it down to 160mg/dl.
+For example, if you are nervous to have a blood sugar below 200mg/dl, try bringing it down to 180mg/dl before treating.
+A couple days later, try to bring it down to 160mg/dl.
 And eventually, bring it down, and keep in your target range.
 This will help you see that you can handle lower blood sugars.
 And eventually, hopefully you will go low and you’ll be able to pop some glucose tabs and see you’ll come right back up.

 If you have a fear of lows that’s really affecting your life, and that you’re having trouble dealing with on your own, that’s when I would encourage you to get help from a mental health professional.